keu/docs/software/cli-release-notes.md

 You can now run bash commands in any locally running Airflow container using `astro dev bash`.
 For more information, see the [CLI command reference](cli/astro-dev-bash.md).

-### New command to invite a user to an Astro Organization

-You can invite new users to an Astro Organization with the `astro user invite` command.
-For more information, see the [CLI command reference](cli/astro-user-invite.md).

 ### Additional improvements

 - You can now run `astro config set interactive true` and `astro config set page_size <integer>` to enable pagination for `astro workspace user list` and `astro workspace list`.